Fine Arts

 7526 CP Beginning Piano

-Year Course – All Grade Levels Elective
+Year Course – Freshmen/Sophomores/Juniors/Seniors - Elective

 This class will provide students with instruction in learning to play the piano.
 Class will be held in a keyboard/music lab where players practice and hear their work through headphones.
 Focus will be placed on beginning piano technique by playing major scales, finger exercises, and beginning-level piano music while learning the fundamentals of music reading, music structure, melodic playing, and chording.
 This class also explores the fundamentals of music theory through activities related to assigned music.
 Students are exposed to music history such as musical eras related to assigned pieces and the history of piano and keyboard development.
 A semester research/analysis project is required as well as a recital performance in which the student will perform for their peers.

-Year Course – Sophomore/ Junior/Senior Elective
+Year Course – Freshmen/Sophomore/Junior/Senior – Elective